-Corporate Performance Measures.
-Specific corporate performance goals and weightings will be determined in advance and actual performance relative to those goals determines the bonuses earned.
-The two corporate financial measures that were utilized in 2016 and will be utilized in 2017 for annual cash bonus purposes are:
+Corporate Performance Measures for 2017.
+The two corporate financial measures that were utilized in 2017 for annual cash bonus purposes were:

-Consensus "FFO Multiple" (33 1/3% weighting): One-third of the corporate component of Messrs.
+• Consensus "FFO Multiple" (33 1/3% weighting): One-third of the corporate component of Messrs.
 Barton and Wyll's annual bonuses will be determined based on the Company's "FFO Multiple" ranking for the relevant calendar year relative to our performance peer group listed below on the last trading day in November of the year for which bonuses are to be determined.
 "FFO Multiple" means a company's closing price per share on the applicable measurement date divided by the company's "Consensus FFO" per share as of such measurement date.
 "Consensus FFO" means, for the applicable calendar year, an average of the estimates of FFO for the subsequent calendar year given by institutional analysts covering a company.

-The threshold, target and maximum levels for our Consensus FFO Multiple Rank established by the Compensation Committee for 2016 bonus purposes were as follows:
+The threshold, target and maximum levels for our Consensus FFO Multiple Rank established by the Compensation Committee for 2017 bonus purposes were as follows:

-Company FFO Multiple Rank Performance Multiplier Above the 90 th Percentile Maximum - 200% Between the 85 th Percentile and 90 th Percentile (Up to and Including Performance at the 90 th Percentile) 150% Between the 75 th Percentile and 85 th Percentile (Up to and Including Performance at the 85 th Percentile) Target - 100% Between the 60 th Percentile and 75 th Percentile (Up to and Including Performance at the 75 th Percentile) 60% At or Below the 60 th Percentile Threshold - 0%
+Company FFO Multiple Rank Performance Multiplier Above the 90th Percentile Maximum - 200% Between the 85th Percentile and 90th Percentile (Up to and Including Performance at the 90th Percentile) 150% Between the 75th Percentile and 85th Percentile (Up to and Including Performance at the 85th Percentile) Target - 100% Between the 60th Percentile and 75th Percentile (Up to and Including Performance at the 75th Percentile) 60% At or Below the 60th Percentile Threshold - 0%

-Same Store NOI Growth (66 2/3% weighting): Two-thirds of the corporate component of Messrs.
+• Same Store NOI Growth (66 2/3% weighting): Two-thirds of the corporate component of Messrs.
 Barton and Wyll's annual bonuses will be determined based on our year-over-year Same Store NOI Growth performance relative to our performance peer group in each of the retail, office and multifamily asset segments.
 Same Store NOI will be calculated based on the trailing twelve-month period ending on September 30 of the year for which bonuses are to be determined.
-(A reconciliation of net operating income to net income is included on page 61 of our Annual Report on Form 10-K for the year ended December 31, 2016.)
-The threshold, target and maximum levels of Same Store NOI Growth established by the Compensation Committee for 2016 bonus purposes were as follows:
+(A reconciliation of net operating income to net income is included on page 62 of our Annual Report on Form 10-K for the year ended December 31, 2017.)
+The threshold, target and maximum levels of Same Store NOI Growth established by the Compensation Committee for 2017 bonus purposes were as follows:

-Company Same Store NOI Growth Rank in Top Three of Performance Peer Group Companies in Asset Segment for the Measurement Period Performance Multiplier
+Company Same Store NOI Growth Rank in Top Three of Performance Peer Group Companies in Asset Segment for the Measurement Period Performance Multiplier Three Asset Segments Maximum - 200%

-Three Asset Segments Maximum - 200%
+Three Asset Segments Max1mum - 200%

 Two Asset Segments Target - 100%

 One Asset Segment 60%

 No Top Three Same Store NOI Growth Ranking Threshold - 0%

-The Compensation Committee selected the foregoing performance measures because they represent two of the key financial and operational performance metrics for which Messrs.
-Barton and Wyll are directly or indirectly responsible, thereby creating a clear link between executive actions and corporate results.
-In addition, the Compensation Committee believes that the selected performance measures are well-balanced and important to sustaining our long-term performance.
-These performance measures are also commonly used by other REITs to measure performance and, therefore, lend themselves to measurement relative to our performance peer group.
+The Compensation Committee selected the foregoing performance measures for 2017 because they believed that they represented two of the key financial and operational performance metrics for which Messrs.
+Barton and Wyll were directly or indirectly responsible, thereby creating a clear link between executive actions and corporate results.
+In addition, the Compensation Committee believed that the selected performance measures were well-balanced and important to sustaining our long-term performance.
+These performance measures are also commonly used by other REITs to measure performance and, therefore, lent themselves to measurement relative to our performance peer group.

-The performance peer group that we use to benchmark ourselves for financial performance currently consists of certain of the most well regarded, operated and performing "elite" REITs operating in our various asset classes, including 22 public REITs with respect to Same Store NOI Growth Rank and 17 public REITs with respect to FFO Multiple Rank, each as follows:
+The performance peer group that we used to benchmark ourselves for financial performance consisted of certain of the most well regarded, operated and performing "elite" REITs operating in various asset classes, including 20 public REITs with respect to Same Store NOI Growth Rank and 16 public REITs with respect to FFO Multiple Rank, each as follows: